 The Library Board of Trustees accepts the legal age of 18 to use the Internet independently.
 As with other Library resources, the Library System affirms the responsibility of parents to determine the appropriateness of Internet resources for their children.
-Parents or guardians are required to supervise their children’s Internet use, as Library staff cannot assume this responsibility.
-Parents or legal guardians may sign a Parental Permission Agreement for their chldren above the age of 13 to use the Internet independently.
-Parents or legal guardians must sign a Parental Permission Agreement for their child to participate with another specified adult on the Internet.
-Without a signed Parental Pemission Form, all children under the age of 18 must have an adult with them on the Internet.
+Parents or legal guardians may sign a Parental Permission Agreement for their children above the age of 13 to use the Internet independently; Library staff cannot assume this responsibility.
+Without a signed Parental Permission Form, all children under the age of 18 must have an adult with them while using the Internet.

 Revised policy approved February, 2014

 Library Card Policy

 Library cards may be obtained free of charge by any resident or business of Pickens County.
 Residents within our reciprocity area may also obtain a free card as long as he or she is in good standing with his or her own county.
 Children of all ages may have a card of their own.
 A parent must be present and in good standing to get a childs card of anyone under the age of 18.
 The parents current ID and address verification is required, as well as the childs birth certificate, social security card, or school id.

 - DVD's and magazines are checked out for 7 days.